 - Cervical balloon.
 The cervix can also be ripened by inflating a small balloon inserted into the cervical neck via a catheter.

 - Stripping the membranes.
 In this technique, your doctor will gently sweep the membranes that attach the amniotic sac to your uterus with a gloved finger.
 This can stimulate the production of prostaglandins, which can naturally ripen the cervix.

 - Amniotomy.
 In some cases, your doctor will rupture the amniotic sac with a special perforating instrument.
 When the amniotic sac ruptures naturally, this is known as your “water breaking,” and it is usually followed by the start of labor.
 An amniotomy can be performed to start labor or to intensify contractions.
 However, if labor does not start within a few hours of an amniotomy, your baby may be at risk of infection.

 - Oxytocin.
 This is a naturally-produced hormone that directly causes uterine contractions.
-Oxytocin can also be administered by a healthcare provider to induce labor or speed along its progression.
-After administering oxytocin, you can expect contractions to begin in about a half hour.
+Oxytocin can also be administered by a healthcare provider to induce labor or speed along with its progression.
+After administering oxytocin, you can expect contractions to begin in about a half-hour.

 Q: What about natural methods?

 Although non-pharmacological methods of inducing labor haven’t been widely researched, you may find them helpful.
 Some popular tips for helping labor along with include:

 - Walking or changing positions.
 Motion and gravity may work together to kickstart the process.

 - Having sex.
 Semen actually contains trace amounts of prostaglandins which may soften the cervix.